FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 3. A common question that raises from these sketches is that how to actually matches the size of our pi and sensors to the purpose that we are designing the device for.
 Sometimes the larger the devices gets means the longer the wires are and the more accurate the sensors are, it might not able to achieve through our current kit.

+We have realized the need to physically prototype the devices to know how the actual display of wires and sensors might be able to fit in ergonomic designs that best suits users, also how the idea is applicable or not through real interactions.
+The physical prototyping can also show the sensitivity of the sensors, and the precision of its data.
+All of which cannot be acquired by just sketching the designs.
+Also, some of our device designs like the finite gauntlet requires a certain learning curve or behaviral training.
+We would not be able to know how this device works when human interacting with them unless a real physical prototype could be wear and tested by a human user.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

-The design we choose to proceed with is “the Finite Gauntlet”, that is, the typing glove, with a name inspired by the Infinity Gauntlet.
+The design we choose to proceed with is “the Finite Gauntlet”, that is, the typing glove.

-This glove embodied a new invention of how people can type, by bringing the classic 9-key English keyboard to one hand.
+This glove embodied a new invention of how people can type, by bringing the classic 9-key (T9) English keyboard to one hand.
 The 9-key keyboard takes 9 binary inputs (and a 10th input as the space), which in a classic setting would be 9 buttons,  and is capable of outputting English words composed by any combination of the English 26 letters.

+The Finite Gauntlet allows users to use touching fingertips using thumbs to fastly input words and sentences like keyboard utilizing a capacitive sensor, a gesture sensor to recognize input commands like backspaces and flush to speech, a OLED screen that shows the inputed words, and a output speaker that would be able to do the text to speech based on what's inputed to the device.
+A total of 4 sensors/units have been implemented in this device.

 ![image](https://user-images.githubusercontent.com/42874337/137842948-086207d7-5e6f-4038-97b2-ae3556f10faf.png)